 - Most hens, regardless of breed, start to show mating behaviour 4-8 days before the start of the new laying season - whether there is a male present of not.

 Egg laying and nesting

-- The egg laying behaviour of hens is very elaborate, and selection of a nest is done with great care, often in association with the male.
+- The egg-laying behaviour of hens is very elaborate, and the selection of a nest is done with great care, often in association with the male.

 - Studies have shown that nesting activity and ovulation are linked so a good nest favours high production.